SumoLogic/sumologic-otel-collector/docs/Configuration.md

 ### Filelog Receiver

-Filelog Receiver tails and parses logs from files using the [opentelemetry-log-collection][opentelemetry-log-collection] library.
+The Filelog Receiver tails and parses logs from files using the [opentelemetry-log-collection][opentelemetry-log-collection] library.

-The basic configuration for Filelog Receiver has following format:
+The following is a basic configuration for the Filelog Receiver:

 ```yaml
 receivers: